IBM i Application Migration

 ASNA has the tools and talent to help you

 The road map, the asset that provides your path out of RPG dependence, is your RPG source code itself.
-ASNA's migration team uses that old RPG code to create a modern, Web-based C# version of your application.
+An ASNA IBM i (AS/400) RPG application migratino uses your RPG source to create a modern, Web-based C# version of your application.
 Our tools work with either hand-written RPG or Synon-generated RPG.
 Once migrated to C#, the application has all of the capabilities of your original application, but now it is in young programmers' hands and in an environment where it can have modern improvements added very effectively.

 Your RPG application can provide a great foundation for your business's future.
 Don't be intimidated by it, contact us today to learn how we can help you lay the groundwork for persisting your business well into the future.